yanaStoyanovaa/my-cars-app/_docs/task.md

 ## Data and file structure
  - The data comes form the graphql API (https://task_fe_demo.pfgbulgaria.com/graphql) already configured in .env.local and it's randomly generated
+   - see _docs/graphql.md and TestCors.tsx for usage and how to generate the API/SDK
+   - there is a Postman collection in _docs/ for all available requests
  - Chose what ever file structure you like and make sense to you

 ## Requirements